itanev/itanev.github.io/_posts/2014-09-21-unit-of-work.md

 ##Priority of the object regarding the current operation

 There could be cases in which you want, for example to insert one object before another.
-This could occur if the object have some kind of relation to each other in the *Database* (One to Many for example).
+This could occur if the objects have some kind of relation to each other in the *Database* (One to Many for example).

 You could solve this by using ***PriorityQueues*** instead of **Arrays** for the elements of **$objects** container in our *Unit Of Work* class.
 You will also need to pass priority as parameter to the **register** method.